geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-26/meeting-transcript.md

 So..

 ##### **Qazalin** [[00:07:11](https://www.youtube.com/watch?v=bktO9YRV8pc&t=431)]
-The barrier is basically a global memory barrier between two UOPs.
+The barrier is basically a global memory barrier between two UOps.
 So it's the opposite of like fusion.
 It's a wall saying that everything before this is a load and you treat it as a buffer.
 And this was hard before to express.